Tobacco Control Overview

 - Kick-it-at-Swope (KIS) and Quit2Live: Developing better ways to help African American smokers quit and reduce their harms from smoking.

 - UKanQuit: Advancing research and practice in helping hospitalized smokers quit.

 - I-ANBL: Using the internet to address tobacco control among American Indian college students

 - Decidete: Helping Latino smokers connect with tobacco treatment

 The Department of Population Health partnered with the University of Kansas Health System to develop a bedside tobacco treatment service, UKanQuit.
-The service allows providers to proactively work with patients to help them quit tobacco by referring to UKanQuit which provides inpatient tobacco users beside counseling, pharmacological relief from symptoms of craving and withdrawal while hospitalized, referral to outpatient support, and access to tobacco cessation medication prescriptions upon discharge.
-It also provides an opportunity for patients to engage in treatment and begin the journey to becoming tobacco free.
+The service allows providers to proactively work with patients to help them quit tobacco by referring to UKanQuit which provides inpatient tobacco users besides counseling, pharmacological relief from symptoms of craving and withdrawal while hospitalized, referral to outpatient support, and access to tobacco cessation medication prescriptions upon discharge.
+It also provides an opportunity for patients to engage in treatment and begin the journey to becoming tobacco-free.